jerome-goh/portfolio/README.md

 # Portfolio

-I am a first-year MS Statistics student at Arizona State University looking to pivot into Data Science and Machine Learning model development
+I am a first-year MS Statistics student at Arizona State University looking to pivot into Data Science and Machine Learning Engineering.

+Below is a list of complete projects that I have done thus far in my time at graduate school.
+I look forward to showcasing more of my work soon.

 ## Projects in statistics and data science